Hey Kids (Start Here)

 Pentecost shakes his head.

-“That’s the idea,” Pentecost says.
-“I’d feel more optimistic if you’d sign on to build me some armor.”
+Pentecost picks up his Salicylated Sorrow.
+“I’d feel more optimistic if you’d build me some armor.”

-She looks at him and drums the short edges of her bare nails on the wood of the table in one quick sweep of four.
+She drums the short edges of her bare nails on the wood of the table in one quick sweep of four.
 Then another.
 So they want you, she thinks at herself.
 You and not Jasper.
 Do they know?
-Do they know that you’re better?
-Do they know that you slept with him?
+Do they know you’re better?
+Do they know you slept with him?
 Do they mean to reach out a bureaucratic hand and pull you from beneath him?
-Do they have any idea who you are?
+How unusual.
+But do they have any idea who you really are?
 Do they know all they need to know?
-Because there are things, Caity, baby-doll, sweetheart, angel-face, genius girl, that they need to know.
-Things that they’ll feel you owed them in disclosure.
-Things that maybe, in good conscience, you do owe.
-Not to them, necessarily.
-But to the world you’ll claim in claiming this offer.

 Another sweep of four.

-And Stacker does not say, ‘tell me what you’re thinking,’ he just waits.
+And Stacker does not say, “Tell me what you’re thinking.”
+He waits.

 He waits for Cait.